DaveCLowe/data_streaming/README.md

     SELECT PROCESS_MD5 AS MD5,
          SPLIT(PROCESS_NAME,'.')[1]
 AS FILE_EXTENSION,
          PROCESS_NAME, CAST(PROCESS_PID AS INT) AS PID,
-         TIMESTAMP AS TS_TIMESTAMP
+         TIMESTAMP AS TS_TIMESTAMP, HOSTNAME
-    FROM from_rabbit WHERE TIMESTAMP IS NOT NULL EMIT CHANGES;
+    FROM from_rabbit WHERE TIMESTAMP IS NOT NULL AND HOSTNAME IS NOT NULL EMIT CHANGES;

 Turn this into a stream/topic as avro:

     CREATE STREAM PROCESS_EVENTS WITH (VALUE_FORMAT='AVRO') AS SELECT PROCESS_MD5 AS MD5,
          SPLIT(PROCESS_NAME,'.')[1]
 AS FILE_EXTENSION,
          PROCESS_NAME, CAST(PROCESS_PID AS INT) AS PID,
-         TIMESTAMP AS TS_TIMESTAMP
+         TIMESTAMP AS TS_TIMESTAMP, HOSTNAME
-    FROM from_rabbit WHERE TIMESTAMP IS NOT NULL EMIT CHANGES;
+    FROM from_rabbit WHERE TIMESTAMP IS NOT NULL AND HOSTNAME IS NOT NULL EMIT CHANGES;

 Now read the new topic: